I wonder where Harpo Sopranos is eating his Sunday dinner?

 And Carmela highly recommends the Gnocchi.

-Be sure to ask chef Giovanni to make it with some lamb ragu and a scoop of cold ricotta.
+Be sure to ask Chef Giovanni to make it with lamb ragu and a scoop of cold ricotta.

 The food at Da Giovanni – it’s all so fresh!
 Try the fish with pistachios.

 But don’t you feel like a trader to Artie?

 Vesuvio lately, though?

 After the show ended, Holsten’s became perhaps the most popular diner in New Jersey.

 Unlike the other listed restaurants, Holsten’s is a real place in Bloomfield, New Jersey.

 This is where Tony is presumably killed by the New York crew (the guy in the Members Only jacket) in front of his wife, daughter, and son.